Cost of Funds

 Banks and other places get money in several ways, each with its own cost.
 For example, when we put money in a bank, the bank pays us interest.
 When banks lend to each other or issue bonds, they also pay interest.
 They have to balance this cost with the money they make from lending money to others.
 The goal is to make as much money as possible while keeping enough cash on hand and not taking too many risks.

-Why the cost of funds is important?
+Why is cost of funds important?

 The cost of funds is a critical metric for financial institutions, as it directly impacts their profitability.
 Lower costs enable institutions to offer more competitive rates on loans and attract deposits, thereby increasing revenue.
 On the other hand, higher costs can squeeze margins and limit lending capacity.
 Understanding and managing the cost of funds is essential for maintaining a healthy balance sheet and sustaining operations.